jakobmeggendorfer/co2-flux-reconstruction/README.md

 1. Preprocessing

+1. **Preprocessing**
-Open notebooks/preprocessing/regrid_and_store_to_numpy.ipynb
+   - Open `notebooks/preprocessing/regrid_and_store_to_numpy.ipynb`
-Set variable `data_path` to relative path to folder that contain pickle files Set variable `file_prefix` to the prefix that is identical for each pickle file
+   - Set variable `data_path` to the relative path of the folder that contains the pickle files
+   - Set variable `file_prefix` to the prefix that is identical for each pickle file

-2. Run model training
+2. **Run model training**
-Go to notebooks/training and open respective model training notebook In the first cell after the imports, specify folder names of datasets inside the data folder and optionally specify other variables in that cell.
+   - Go to `notebooks/training` and open the respective model training notebook
+   - In the first cell (after the imports):
+     - Specify folder names of datasets inside the `data/` folder
+     - Optionally specify other variables in that cell
-Run remaining cels inside the notebook.
+   - Run the remaining cells in the notebook

-3. Check results
+3. **Check results**
-When the notebook is done, you find a folder for your training run in the output folder.
-This folder contains the scaler, the trained model and all evalutaions that were performed automatically.
+   - After training, you will find a folder for your run in the `output/` directory
+   - This folder contains:
+     - The scaler
+     - The trained model
+     - All evaluations that were performed automatically
 ---

 ## Acknowledgements